-5. Enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password.
+- 5. Enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password. - 6.
+Enter the port number of your Directory Proxy Server, or press Enter to accept the default port, which is 389.